Call for patient information:410-328-6110 410-328-6110

-The Shock Trauma research program aims to become the benchmark for national and international trauma research that addresses fundamental and major issues of injury in its broadest sense affecting prevention, patient care, delivery of care issues, public policy and financing of trauma care and systems of care.
+The R Adams Cowley Shock Trauma Center at the University of Maryland Shock Trauma research program aims to become the benchmark for national and international trauma research that addresses fundamental and major issues of injury in its broadest sense affecting prevention, patient care, delivery of care issues, public policy and financing of trauma care and systems of care.

 Clinical Research Trials and Research Protocols